linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Heston Model Calibration Using QuantLib Python and Scipy Optimize.md

 ```

 ##### Basin Hopping Algorithm
 Here we will use the Basin Hopping (annealing like) method to solve for the parameters.
 A couple things to make note here.
 The Basin Hopping method works best when used with a minimizer.
 Here I played with various minimizers and finally decided to use something that supports bounds checking.
 Without bounds checking,  I often ended with `nan` and did not have a meaningful solution in the end.

 I have chosen bounds based on a very basic reasoning.
-One needs careful reasoning to use appropriate bounds for the problem at hand.
+One needs careful reasoning to use appropriate bounds for the problem $\$a_t$$ hand.
 ```python
 from scipy.optimize import basinhopping
 ```